|

 in a tangible medium (photo, paper, CD, or video).
 Concepts,

-processes and ideas can not be copy protected in the United
+processes and ideas can not be copy protected in the

-to be protected under the copyright laws in the United States.
+form in order to be protected under the copyright laws

 Any creative works that meets the definition

 is copy protected.
-If the creative works was produced after
+If the creative works was produced

-plus 70 years.
+life plus 70 years.

 In the US original works can be registered

 to be copy protected at the US Copyright Office.
-If a creative
+If

-still considered copy protected.
-Registration does however
+Office, it is still considered copy protected.
+Registration

-the year of first publication.
+owner, and shows the year of first publication.

 In the US the Copyright Act of 1976 governs

 all US copyrights.
-Additionally the US has treaties with
+Additionally the US has treaties

-with protection in foreign countries.
-Unfortunately, there
+holders with protection in foreign countries.
+Unfortunately,

-protection to copyright holders.
-That said, most developed
+immediate protection to copyright holders.
+That said,

-These foreign copyright protections have been made easier
+of copyright protection.
+These foreign copyright protections

-through treaties and conventions, namely the Universal Copyright
+have been made easier through treaties and conventions,

-Convention in 1955 and the Berne Convention in 1989.
-Nations
+the Berne Convention in 1989.
+Nations that participate

-that participate in these conventions respect copyrights
+in these conventions respect copyrights from other participating

 Copyrights are often confused with trademarks.

 Trademarks are also a type of intellectual property.

+Trademarks are any symbols, words, number, picture,

+their own goods and distinguish them from goods made

+or sold by others.
+Company logos are an excellent example

+of a creative that can be protected through a trademark.

+Trademarks are also known as service marks.
 Trademarks

-are any symbols, words, number, picture, or design, used

-and distinguish them from goods made or sold by others.

-Company logos are an excellent example of a creative that

-can be protected through a trademark.
-Trademarks are also

-known as service marks.
-Trademarks are registered with the

-USPTO (United States Patent and Trademark Office), they
+are registered with the USPTO (United States Patent

-are not registered with the US Copyright Office.
+the US Copyright Office.

 Unlike copyrights, protection of unregistered